moves-rwth/storm/documentation/usage/cli.md

 # Specifying Properties

-storm supports various [properties](properties.html).
-They can be passed to storm by providing the `--prop <properties> <selection>` switch.
+Storm supports various [properties](properties.html).
+They can be passed to Storm by providing the `--prop <properties> <selection>` switch.
 The `<properties>` argument can be either a property as a string or the path to a file containing the properties.
 The `<selection>` argument is optional.
 If set, it can be used to indicate that only certain properties of the provided ones are to be checked.
 More specifically, this argument is either "all" or a comma-separated list of [names of properties](properties.html#naming-properties) and/or property indices.
 Note that named properties cannot be indexed by name, but need to be referred to by their name.

 # Engines